Wisconsin car accident laws

 There are no hard-and-fast rules making it clear who’s at fault in an accident.
 Your ability to receive adequate compensation for your injuries and other losses is really determined by negotiation and presenting persuasive evidence.

 Insurance adjusters and lawyers working for insurers make a living negotiating claims and building a case in their favor.
 You owe it to yourself to have a determined attorney fighting for your side.
+Learn more about what accident victims need to know about personal injury law in Wisconsin.

 What if someone else is driving my car and gets in an accident?